Mokuholo/Interactive-Button/README.md

 # Interactive-Button
-This repo is for a button that changes color when you hover
+This repo is for a directionally aware button that changes color when you hover depending on  where you start to hover.